browserengineering/book/book/invalidation.md

 16-7 *Invalidating `previous`*.
-Add support for [the `insertBefore` method][insertbefore-mdn] if you if you haven't already in exercise 9-2.
+Add support for [the `insertBefore` method][insertbefore-mdn] if you if you haven't already in Exercise 9-2.
 Like with `appendChild`, we want to skip rebuilding layout objects if we can.
 However, this method can also change the `previous` field of layout objects; protect that field on all block-mode `BlockLayout`s and then avoid rebuilding as much of